raiden-network/raiden/CONTRIBUTING.md

 - [Dev: Please Review](https://github.com/raiden-network/raiden/labels/dev%3A%20Please%20Review) to a Pull Request that is currently ready for a reviewer to have a look at.
 - [Dev: Work in Progress](https://github.com/raiden-network/raiden/labels/dev%3A%20Work%20In%20Progress) to a Pull Request that is either not yet ready for review or is getting PR review suggestions applied by the author until it's ready for review again.

+### Pull Request Reviews

+It is the responsibility of the author to ask for at least one person to review their Pull Request.
+That person should know the area of the code being changed.
+If the chosen reviwer does not feel confident in the review, they can then ask for someone else to additionally look at the code.

+All the developers in the team should perform Pull Request reviews.
+Make it a habit to check [this](https://github.com/raiden-network/raiden/pulls?q=is%3Apr+is%3Aopen+label%3A%22dev%3A+Please+Review%22) link often to help your fellow colleagues who have PRs open pending for review.

+We have a lot of tools that automatically check the quality of the code (flake8, mypy, pylint).
+All these are automatically ran by the CI.
+Therefore fixes related to linting are not part of PR reviews.
+Additionally reviewers are encouraged to not be nitpicky about the suggested changes they ask from the PR author.
+If something is indeed nitpicky then the reviewer is encouraged to state it beforehand.
+Example:

+> nitpick: I don't really think XYZ makes sense here.
+If possible it would be nice to have it changed to KLM

+The author of the PR can then choose to implement the nitpicks or ignore them.

+PR authors should make pull request reviews easier.
+Make them as small as possible and even if some code is touched it does not mean that it needs to be refactored.
+For example don't mix style/typing changes with a big PR.

+When a reviewer starts a PR review he should write a comment in the PR stating he is doing so.
+For example:

+> Reviewing this now

+This is to keep track of who is reviewing a PR and to also know when a PR review is ongoing.

+For complicated PRs that touch the core of the protocol at least 2 core developers are recommended to have a look and provide an opinion.

+When performing a PR review of non trivial PRs it is recommended to clone the branch locally, explore the changes with your editor, run tests and experiment with the changes so that a better understanding of the code change can be achieved and good constructive feedback given back to the author.

 ## Development environment setup